Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.4/index.md

   - type: two column
     text: |
       Opening a dropdown presents a simple list of textual options.
 These may be divided into logically related groups, and a single option may be indicated as selected with a checkmark.

+      ### Groupings
+      Logically related options may be grouped together for easy scanning.

+      ### Selected option
+      When a dropdown contains actions that edit some piece of data, you may use a checkmark to indicate the current state of the value being edited.
     contents:
       - type: narrow image
         src: ./assets/dropdown.png
-        caption: An example dropdown menu.
+        caption: The various options for the dropdown menu.
+Options may be grouped, and checkmarks may be used when editing data.

   - type: section
     name: Dropdown Triggers

   - type: two column
     text: |
-      Dropdowns can be indicated by an icon only if situated within an appropriate context like a course card or over a color picker.
-In other situations a text label should be used.
+      Dropdowns should generally be indicated by UI Text or a button  paired with an icon.
+Just the icon may be used if situated within an appropriate context like a course card or over a color picker.

       If the trigger item is too far to the right the dropdown will shift to be right aligned.
     contents:
       - type: narrow image
-        src: ./assets/triggers-text.png
+        src: ./assets/triggers.png
-        caption: Example of a textual dropdown trigger.
+        caption: The various trigger types available.
       - type: narrow image
+        src: ./assets/triggers-alignment.png
+        caption: Menus are left aligned with the trigger unless there isn't enough space.

+  - type: section
+    name: Responsive behavior

+  - type: two column
+    text: |
+      At the extra small breakpoint, the dropdown switches from a menu that drops down to a modal that slides up with a list of options.
+For UI Text and button triggers the dropdown icon also becomes optional.

+      The dropdown page should have a descriptive title explaining the context for the options presented.
+    contents:
+      - type: narrow image
+        src: ./assets/mobile-menu.png
+        caption: An example of a dropdown menu at the extra small breakpoint.
+      - type: narrow image
-        src: ./assets/triggers-icon.png
+        src: ./assets/mobile-menu-check.png
-        caption: Icon only triggers can be used in situations where there is sufficient context.
+        caption: A mobile dropdown with a selection indicator.

   - type: section
     name: Redlines